Ideological Exclusion: US Government Refuses to Grant Outspoken Pakistani Lawyer a Visa

 Just like with renditions, warrantless wiretapping, torture and due process rights for terror suspects, the Obama Administration appears to have engaged in a move that sets it apart from the most horrific policies of the Bush Administration, even though it is still willing to assert that such activities might be necessary in the “war on terror.”
 The Obama Administration might not deny scholars entry anymore but it will argue denial of visas for activists like Barghouti or Joya or lawyers like Akbar is acceptable (especially if no citizens or civil liberties groups challenge the Administration).

 The only threat the Pakistani lawyer Shahzad Akbar poses is that he has spoken to people who have been victim of US drone attacks.
 He has the authority to speak about atrocities that have resulted in civilian deaths.
+He could meet people at the International Drone Summit and inspire individuals (perhaps prominent ones) to launch campaigns against US drone use or U.S wars.
 And that is dangerous to the ability of America to project superpower and expand its dominance in southeast Asia.
-He could meet people at the International Drone Summit and inspire individuals (perhaps prominent ones) to launch campaigns against US drone use or US wars in general.